Heat & Temperature

 Topics

-How does heat transfer work?
+How does a heat pump work?

 Heat transfers through three mechanisms: conduction (direct contact between objects), convection (movement of fluids), and radiation (electromagnetic waves).
 Heat always flows from hotter objects to colder objects.